 HIV is only transmissible in certain situations, such as through contact with blood, rectal fluids, vaginal fluids, breast milk, and semen or pre-ejaculate.

 There are several ways to reduce the risk of contracting HIV, including using condoms when having sex, taking PrEP, and never using shared needles.

-In the U.S., HIV has a disproportionate impact on certain groups, including Black and Latinx people and cisgender and transgender males who have sex with cisgender males.
+In the U.S., HIV has had a disproportionate impact on certain groups, including Black and Latinx people and cisgender and transgender males who have sex with cisgender males.

-With modern antiretroviral therapy, fewer people contract HIV.
-People with continuous access to this treatment are able to live long, healthy lives, and the risk of transmission is significantly reduced, often to zero.
+However, with modern antiretroviral therapy, fewer people contract HIV.
+Those with continuous access to this treatment are able to live long, healthy lives, and the risk of transmission is significantly reduced, often to zero.